Sekhemib-Perenmaat

-Sekhemib-Perenma'at (or simply Sekhemib), is the Horus name of an early Egyptian king who ruled during the 2nd Dynasty.
-Similar to his predecessor, successor or co-ruler Seth-Peribsen, Sekhemib is contemporarily well attested in archaeological records, but he does not appear in any posthumous document.
-The exact length of his reign is unknown and his burial site has yet to be found.
+Sekhemib-Perenma'at (or simply Sekhemib), is the Horus name of an early Egyptian pharaoh who ruled during the 2nd Dynasty.
+Similar to his predecessor, successor, or co-ruler Seth-Peribsen, Sekhemib is well attested in contemporary, archaeological records, but does not appear in any posthumous documentation.
+The exact length of his reign is unknown, and his burial site has yet to be identified.

 Name sources

 Sekhemib's name is known from seal impressions and from inscriptions on vessels made of alabaster and breccia.
 They were found in the entrance of Peribsen's tomb at Abydos, in the underground galleries beneath the step pyramid of (3rd Dynasty) king Djoser at Sakkara and on one excavation site at Elephantine.

-Sekhemib's serekh name is unusual, because it is the first in Egyptian history that was extended by an epithet.
+Sekhemib's serekh name is notable, as it is the first in Egyptian history to be extended with an epithet.
 Beside the first name, Sekhem-ib, several seal impressions and stone vessel inscriptions show the epithet Perenma'at inside the serekh.
 Sekhemib used both name forms, the single horus name and the double name, at the same time.
 Egyptologists such as Herman te Velde and Wolfgang Helck think that the double name of Sekhemib came in use when the Egyptian state was split into two independent realms.
 It seems that Sekhemib tried to stress the peaceful political situation prevailing in Egypt at the time.
 An increased form of such a double name was created and used by a successor of Sekhemib, king Khasekhemwy.
 This king also used a double name and even placed Horus and Seth together as protective deities atop his serekh.
 Khasekhemwy had tried to express peace and reconciliation between Upper- and Lower Egypt with his unusual serekh, too.